 But Moses hands were heavy; and they took a stone, and put it under him, and he sat thereon; and Aaron and Hur stayed up his hands, the one on the one side, and the other on the other side; and his hands were steady until the going down of the sun.”

-Moses holding up the rod was the means to Victory.
-Joshua was needed to fight, but the battle was won by the upheld rod.
-(Again, God always blesses His means.)
+Moses holding up the rod was a means to victory.
+Joshua was needed to fight, and do his part…..and God gave the victory.

 What is the means God wants to use, to bless us?